-• Scientific and commercial name of the product, quantitative and qualitative formula, structural chemistry, and other necessary information for its complete identification.

-- Name and address of the person or company that manufactures, imports, or distributes the product. - Certificate of origin and confirmation of free sale in the country of origin.
+- Scientific and commercial name of the product, quantitative and qualitative formula, structural chemistry, and other necessary information for its complete identification. - Name and address of the person or company that manufactures, imports, or distributes the product. - Certificate of origin and confirmation of free sale in the country of origin.

 Section VI.
-Other Regulations and Requirements:
+Other Requirements, Regulations and Registration measures:

 In general, most products are subject to lab tests when undergoing routine controls and when the product is registered.
 The GOES requires that importers be registered with MINSAL.
-Importers must also register each product to be imported with the MINSAL to ensure the product is fit for human consumption.
-A product that is registered undergoes physical, chemical, microbiological and other related tests to determine that it meets minimum health and sanitary standards.
+Importers must also register each product to be imported with MINSAL to ensure the product is fit for human consumption.
+A product that is registered undergoes physical, chemical, microbiological, and other related tests to determine that it meets minimum health and sanitary standards.
 Registration of a product, once granted, is valid for five years.
 MINSAL has created an online import permit mechanism that is linked to Customs to expedite food import procedures.

 • MINSAL is enforcing the product registration requirement and does not allow any imported food product into the country without registration.
 Product registration costs US\$35 per product, plus the microbiological analysis that ranges from US\$50 to US\$100 per product.
+Sample products must also be registered through the single-window Import/Export mechanism (CIEX) mechanism.
+Once registered, importers must request the sample importation permit from MINSAL, for which they need to present a no-value invoice and it's recommended to present the FDA sanitary certificate.
+For solids, the maximum quantity that can be imported as samples is 25 kilograms and for liquids 25 liters.
 The local postal system is not used to send product samples to El Salvador; courier services are used instead.
 Product registration takes approximately two to three weeks.